 Sporting 40mm drivers, twice as big as the ones found in the Z305, the Orbit certainly has the capabilities to produce some great sound.
 The biggest difference between these two speakers is that while the Logitech has a fixed speaker layout, the Altec Lansing’s left and right channels are adjustable to eliminate the veiled sound produced by the former.
 The end result with the combination of the speakers and audio sweetspot, the Oribt USB speakers are incredible performers for the money.

 The only thing I wish for in future Altec Lansing is to really fine tune the user experience like Logitech does.
-Using the speakers fully deployed, I noticed a messy pile of cables, and packing up these speakers were no easy task as they do not offer any retractable cables, or guides.
-Once these slight oversights are fixed though, I believe that the Oribt could become the perfect set of portable speakers in $50 price range.
+Using the speakers fully deployed, I noticed a messy pile of cables, and packing up these speakers was no easy task as they do not offer any retractable cables or guides.
+Once these slight oversights are fixed though, I believe that the Oribt could become the perfect set of portable speakers in the $50 price range.

 |Creative Pebble V3 Minimalistic 2.0 USB-C Desktop Speakers with USB Audio,...||71,288 Reviews||$34.99||See it on Amazon|